cheehouhon/exercise/README.md

 10.)
 Map Alias of the output of Load Balancer to your Route 53 Record. https://aws.amazon.com/premiumsupport/knowledge-center/route-53-create-alias-records/

-# This is the one that's currently running:
+# Application is currently hosted on:
 http://application.cheelabs.com

 11.)
 To cleanup, just delete all the CF stacks created in Cloudformation